qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 An easier way to do it is using the :guilabel:`Discover Relations` in the :menuselection:`Project --> Properties --> Relations`.
-QGIS automatically will read all relations in your database and you ony have to select the two you need.
+QGIS automatically will read all relations in your database and you only have to select the two you need.
 Remember to load the three tables in a QGIS project before.

 .. _figure_setup_relations: